-The following guides are intended to give you some tips on what sort of features you should be looking to set up in terms of firewalls, antivirus etc. They are not step-by-step guides, but more general concepts for a good set up.
+The following guides provide tips on which features you should set up for firewalls, antivirus, and email.
+These are not step-by-step guides, but general guidelines for good set up.

-When your system has been compromised it is vital to attempt to remove the infection as soon as possible.
-Under no circumstances should the compromised machine be used to access any confidential information until it has been confirmed as being free of risk.
-Otherwise it is likely someone will get access to your information.
+If your system is compromised, it is vital to remove the infection as soon as possible.
+Under no circumstances should you use the compromised machine to access confidential information.
+Until the machine is confirmed as free of risk, it is likely someone will get access to your information.

 It is best to approach the issue in a manner similar to the following: